Danny Amos (footballer, born 1987)

-Daniel "Danny" Amos (דני עמוס; born 2 February 1987) is an Israeli professional footballer who plays as a goalkeeper for Maccabi Petah Tikva.
+Daniel "Danny" Amos (דני עמוס; born 2 February 1987) is an Israeli former professional footballer who played as a goalkeeper.

 Early life

 He immigrated as a baby to Israel from South Africa, with his English father and his Zimbabwean-born mother.
 He was raised in kibbutz Kfar Blum.

 His older brother Nathan Amos is a notable Israeli rugby union player.

 International career

 Amos' sole call-up was to the Israel under-21 national team for a friendly against Belarus at Winter Stadium in Ramat Gan on 20 August 2008.

 Amos was first called to the senior Israel national team to a friendly versus Ukraine on 22 February 2012.
 He also remained in several preliminary senior squads during 2012 and 2013, without gaining a full cap.